 Various claims and proceedings arising in the normal course of business are pending against the Company.
 The results of these matters are not expected to have a material adverse effect on the Company's consolidated financial position, results of operations or cash flows.

-NOTE 21-QUARTERLY FINANCIAL DATA (UNAUDITED)
+NOTE 20-QUARTERLY FINANCIAL DATA (UNAUDITED)

-The following presents certain unaudited quarterly financial data for short year 2015, fiscal 2015 and fiscal 2014:
+The following presents certain unaudited quarterly financial data for fiscal 2016, short year 2015, and fiscal 2015: